 The Race Matters: Continuing the Conversation series grew out of the RPI-guided, and campus-collaborated, teach-in on June 3, 2020, "We Can't Breathe: 400 Years of Institutionalized Violence."
 More than 500 members of our community participated virtually in the teach-in, many of whom asked "What's next?"

 This is what's next.
-Please join us Wednesdays this summer, at 6 p.m., for one-hour sessions led by various faculty and staff members from across campus, supported by the RPI leadership, utilizing interdisciplinary approaches to discussing race.
-Everyone is welcome.
-We ask members of the campus community to log in using their university credentials to reduce the number of guests who need access to the Google Meet.
+The community joined us at 6pm on Wednesdays for one-hour sessions led by various faculty and staff members from across campus, supported by the RPI leadership, utilizing interdisciplinary approaches to discussing race.

 Race Matters: Continuing the Conversation